joefizz/joefizz.github.io/README.md

 ## Notes

 - If you are using GitHub Pages, the site entry point is `index.html`.
+- The landing page loads its list from `apps.json`.
-- Add more `.html` pages for additional tools.
+- Add more apps by creating new `.html` pages and adding entries to `apps.json`.